soz223/unibrainassistant.com/src/posts/get_started.md

 5. Chat with your data right in the browser:

    ```
+   ❯ What can you do?
+   ❯ Run the whole pipeline on the uploaded image
-   ❯ skip segmentation and do the whole preprocessing
+   ❯ Skip segmentation and do the whole preprocessing
-   ❯ how does parcellation work?
+   ❯ How does parcellation work?
    ```